Cold Fermentation Pizza Dough Guide

 Best for: Maximum flavor, artisan-style crusts, planned weekend projects

-At 72 hours, the flavor gets genuinely complex — pronounced tanginess, almost sourdough-like character.
-The dough is very extensible and needs careful handling.
+A 72 hour cold ferment pizza dough delivers genuinely complex flavor: pronounced tanginess, almost sourdough-like character.
+The dough is highly extensible and needs careful handling.
 You have to cut the yeast way back to prevent over-fermentation.

 Warning: Beyond 72 hours, the margin for error shrinks significantly.
 Unless you're experienced with micro-yeast quantities and have a fridge that holds a rock-steady temperature, stick to the 48-72 hour range.